More EFL games off over festive period

 Two other post-Boxing Day Championship games have been called off - Swansea City's meeting with Luton Town, also on Wednesday, and West Bromwich Albion's home game with Preston a day later.

-Three League One games are off over the coming days, and four in League Two, while three of Tuesday's programme of National League matches have also been postponed.
+Three League One games are off over the coming days, and five in League Two, while three of Tuesday's programme of National League matches have also been postponed.

 Games postponed because of Covid-19 cases